Applying storage quotas to Exchange Server mailboxes is a best practice.

 - Journal mailboxes.

-Exchange Online has storage quotas for mailboxes, currently set to 50GB for the primary mailbox, and “unlimited” for archive mailboxes.
+Exchange Online has storage quotas for mailboxes.
+The quota size depends on the plan you're subscribed to.
+Some plans also include “unlimited” archive mailboxes.
 The unlimited archive quota is achieved by chaining together 50GB archive mailboxes, referred to as auto-expanding archives, which allows for “unlimited” size without the risk of a single, large archive mailbox causing a problem within the service.

 So if mailbox quotas are a best practice, what should the quotas be set to?
 That question does not have one single answer that would fit all organizations.
 Storage quotas will be influenced by a variety of factors, such as: